kadoshms/ionic2-autocomplete/README.md

 ### Custom Templates ###

 Ionic2-auto-complete also supports custom templates for the list items.
+Actually, you can display any attribute associated with your data items by simply accessing it from the `data` input class member in the template.

+For example:

-Let's assuming that in addition to the country name, we also wish to display the country flag.
+Let's assume that in addition to the country name, we also wish to display the country flag.

 For that, we need to create a new file, let's call it for instance `comp-test-item.ts`:
 ```